-“Pageviews” data in Google Analytics with “(Tested) Page Views” in Nelio A/B Testing give different results
+“Pageviews” data in Google Analytics and “(Tested) Page Views” in Nelio A/B Testing give different results

 Pageviews data in Google Analytics is the total number of visits on the website.
 Google Analytics tracks all visits to a page (both first-time visitors as well as returning users).

-(Tested) page views in Nelio A/B Testing also implements this approach: it counts both first-time and returning visitors.
+(Tested) page views in Nelio A/B Testing also implement this approach: they count both first-time and returning visitors.
 However, not all visitors accessing a certain page are counted by Nelio A/B Testing.
 Only those visitors that participate in the test will be included in the results.
 Visitors may be excluded from an experiment if you limited the percentage of users that may participate in your tests.